 Before you get started on a pay-per-click campaign, step back and identify what you’re hoping to accomplish with it.
 Is it brand awareness, clicks on a specific landing page, email subscribers, or nurtured leads that will eventually become sales?

 Once you’ve laid down that map for yourself, there are many useful tools that can help you identify current campaign trends, as well as what your competition may be up to (or lacking).
 Just remember to keep an eye on those numbers as they fluctuate.
 Try to gain some literacy with the analytics coming in to your campaigns…but be open to listening to experts who may be able to tell you more about the intricacies of the market.
+They may have some great insights into how to boost PPC for your company.

 Thanks for reading.
 Don’t forget to subscribe to our newsletter to get each of our weekly episodes sent directly to your inbox; or subscribe wherever you download podcasts so you can listen on the go!
 If there’s a particular topic that you’d like for us to talk about, or if you have a particular a challenge that you’d like us to take a crack at, send us an email.
 We’d be happy to answer them for you.